holochain/holochain-proto/README.md

     hc help

 Since holochain is basically a distributed database engine, you will probably only do some basic maintenance through the command line.
+To initialize holochain service and build the directories, files, and generates public/private keys.

+    hc init "Fred Flinstone" <fred@flintsone.com>

 You can use an existing group configuration like this where SOURCE is a local file path or URI for retrieving existing DNA for a group's holochain.: